-- Use grapes in mixed green salad, poultry, tuna, or ham salads.
+- Use grapes in a mixed green salad, poultry, tuna, or ham salads.

 - Add halved grapes to chicken salad.

-- Add grapes to sauces, stuffings, curries, stews.
+- Add grapes to sauces, stuffings, curries, and stews.

 - Serve grapes with wedges of soft cheese.

-- Use grapes as a garnish for filet of sole or chicken breast.
+- Use grapes as a garnish for a filet of sole or chicken breast.

 - Combine with avocado, grapefruit sections, melon balls, or strawberries.

-- Dip whole grapes in lightly beaten egg white, then in sugar, refrigerate until coating is firm.
+- Dip whole grapes in lightly beaten egg white, then in sugar, and refrigerate until the coating is firm.

 - Serve grapes frozen as a snack.

-Flavor partners.
-Grapes have a flavor affinity for almonds, apples, blue cheese, chicken, fish, pears, pistachio, venison, walnuts.
+Grapes have a flavor affinity for almonds, apples, blue cheese, chicken, fish, pears, pistachio, venison, and walnuts.

 Also of interest: